-- 1. Press the power button on the computer to turn it on. - 2.
-Press the power button on the bottom of the monitor to turn it on.
+- 1. Press the power button on the computer to turn it on. - Press the power button on the monitor to turn it on.

-- IMPORTANT: Burn-in image damage may occur on monitors that display the same static image on the screen for 12 or more consecutive hours of nonuse.
-To avoid burn-in image damage on the monitor screen, you should always activate a screen saver application or turn off the monitor when it is not in use for a prolonged period of time.
+CAUTION: Burn-in image damage may occur on monitors that display the same static image on the screen for 12 or more hours.
+To avoid burn-in image damage on the monitor screen, you should always activate a screen saver application or turn off the monitor when it will not be in use for a prolonged period of time.
 Image retention is a condition that may occur on all LCD screens.
-A burned-in image on the monitor is not covered under the HP warranty. - NOTE: If pressing the power button has no effect, the Power Button Lockout feature may be enabled.
+A burned-in image on the monitor is not covered under the HP warranty.

+- NOTE: If pressing the power button has no effect, the Power Button Lockout feature may be enabled.
 To disable this feature, press and hold the monitor power button for 10 seconds. - NOTE: You can disable the power light in the OSD menu.
-Press the Menu button to open the OSD menu, and then select Power Control.
+Press the Menu button on the front of the monitor, and then select Power.
 Select Power LED, and then select Off.

-When the monitor is first turned on, a Monitor Status message is displayed for five seconds.
-The message shows which input is the current active signal, the status of the auto-switch source setting (On or Off; default setting is On), the current preset screen resolution, and the recommended preset screen resolution.
+When the monitor is first turned on, a monitor status message is displayed for five seconds.
+The message shows which input is the current active signal, the current preset display resolution, and the recommended preset display resolution.